WORLDCHAMPION JET Tribute and Moments of Back-to-back Trips

 I then saw another ship belonging to Sea Jets, right in front of the WORLDCHAMPION JET.
 It was the high speed catamaran SEA JET 2.

 Another view of the FLYING DOLPHIN XVII and of the FLYINGCAT 5.
-They carried the new livery of Hellenic Seaways, which was introduced on all of the company's high speed craft in 2020, following the end of the advertising partnership with Cosmote.
+They both carried the new livery of Hellenic Seaways, which was introduced on all of the company's high speed craft in 2020, following the end of the advertising partnership with Cosmote.

 The FLYINGCAT 6 seen in Piraeus, as the WORLDCHAMPION JET began to leave the port.
 She was operating on the Saronic Gulf for the third straight season, and sixth overall, as she had also operated there in 2013, 2015 and 2016.
 I notably traveled with her from Spetses to Piraeus back in 28 July 2019.